Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 This tutorial will demonstrate how to use Design Automation V3 to automate the execution of a script on a 3ds Max scene using postman.
 You can use your own script and max scene or the [samples](samples) provided.

+The postman collection for this tutorial contains only the requests necessary for the tutorial.
+A more complete postman collection for the Design Automation V3 API can be found [here](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/postman/) to further explore the API.

 ## Forge and Postman setup
 ### Creating ForgeApp
 Go to the forge website, create a new account if you don't have one and sign in.